 No Longer Large Enough For Your Needs

 The size of a septic tank when installed is generally based on the size of a house, and how many household members it’s expected to deal with.
-Since septic tank cleaning is often done only every couple years, should the number of household members increases beyond its capacity, issues can arise with overflow.
+Since septic tank cleaning is often done only every couple years, should the number of household members increase beyond its capacity, issues can arise with overflow.
 Anytime a home is enlarged, or the capacity of people within it increases, there should be some consideration made in the septic tank maintenance schedule, and in an investment in a larger septic tank to deal with the increased water usage.

 Slow Household Drains